devtut/generate/docs/python/list-destructuring-aka-packing-and-unpacking.md

 ## Destructuring assignment

-In assignments, you can split an Iterable into values using the =unpacking= syntax:
+In assignments, you can split an Iterable into values using the "unpacking" syntax:

 ### Destructuring as values